-I was recently sent some Daddy and Me Planter Crates to review from Plantabox.
+I was recently asked to do a Daddy and Me Planter Crates review for Plantabox.
 The pair of wooden crates come in the same colour, but each can be personalised with a different message.
 They both include planting liners, so you can create your own mini gardens as soon as they arrive.

 The Large Crate measures: 53cm x 36cm x 26cm.
 The Small Crate measures: 31cm x 20cm x 15cm.
 Both crates are made of sustainable FSC pine and both are professionally treated and coloured.
 You choose from 1 of 10 colours during the order process, and both crates are then painted before having your personalised message added to the front.
 You can add 24 / 18 characters per line.